HRSINGAPORE Community Discussions

 Work Holiday Pass is the only work pass that I know the candidate applies himself.
 Just make sure you have the physical card to verify the issuance date.
 These interns are slippery that way.
 If it's issued then he's ready for work.
 No other steps with MOM.

-If the intern is sent from school as attachment, there needs to be the school agreement.
+If the intern is sent from school as an attachment, there needs to be the school agreement.
 No employment contract is given.
-(Instead you can make an internship contract).
-You'll need the school agreement during tax clearance process.
+(Instead, you can make an internship contract).
+You'll need the school agreement during the tax clearance process.
 He doesn't pay income tax later on because it's not employment.

 If the intern has already graduated, prepare an employment contract as per normal and he will pay income tax accordingly during tax clearance.